Sly Cooper and the Thievius Raccoonus: Sales and accolades

 For their "Best and Worst of 2002" awards, GameSpot nominated the game for "Best Game No One Played on PlayStation 2" and "Best Platformer".
 For IGNs Best of 2002, Sly Cooper was the runner-up for "Best Platformer" and nominated for "Special Achievements for Graphics".
 In 2003, GameSpy ranked 22 in their "25 Most Underrated Games of All Time".

 In 2008, IGN ranked the game 21 in its "Top 25 PS2 Games".
-During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Sly Cooper with "Outstanding Achievement in Animation" and "Outstanding Achievement in Art Direction", along with a nomination for "Console Platform Action/Adventure Game of the Year".
+During the 6th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences (AIAS) awarded Sly Cooper with "Outstanding Achievement in Animation" and "Outstanding Achievement in Art Direction", along with a nomination for "Console Platform Action/Adventure Game of the Year".

-The game sold over 400,000 copies within a year since its release and was republished under Sony's "Greatest Hits" line in 2003.
+The game sold over 400,000 copies within a year since its release and was republished under Sony Computer Entertainment's Greatest Hits line in 2003.
 By July 2006, Sly Cooper and the Thievius Raccoonus had sold 800,000 copies and earned $21 million in the United States.
-Next Generation ranked it as the 78th highest-selling game launched for the Sixth generation of video game consoles.
+Next Generation ranked it as the 78th highest-selling game launched for the sixth generation of video game consoles.